MichaelaTing/Deep-Learning/README.md

 By the end, you will be able to build and train Recurrent Neural Networks (RNNs) and commonly-used variants such as GRUs and LSTMs; apply RNNs to Character-level Language Modeling; gain experience with natural language processing and Word Embeddings; and use HuggingFace tokenizers and transformer models to solve different NLP tasks such as NER and Question Answering.

 > [!NOTE]
-> In this repository, the author added the personal notes and the answers to the homework.
+> In this repository, the author added the personal notes in Chinese and the answers to the homework.